alexishooks/fashion-reseller-inventory-ai/ai_prompt_example.md

 - Suggest what metrics to watch over the next week

 - Define what would make this test a “stop” vs “continue” after 7–10 days

+- Do not predict demand or guarantee sales outcomes.

 - Keep recommendations conservative and practical for a small reseller, based on what is realistically found at typical thrift stores.